-We made currency conversions into U.S. dollars in accordance with section 773A of the Act and 19 CFR 351.415, based on the exchange rates in effect on the dates of the U.S. sales as certified by the Federal Reserve Bank.42
+We made currency conversions into U.S. dollars for the calculation of NV, and into Euros in the comparison market calculations, in accordance with section 773A of the Act and 19 CFR 351.415, based on the exchange rates in effect on the date of the U.S. or Canadian sales as certified by the Federal Reserve Bank.